EricZinda/docsproto/devhowto/devhowtoImplementPredication.md

     # checks if x is "a folder" can be shared
     for item in iterator:

-        # "isinstance" is a built-in function in Python
+        # "isinstance" is a built-in function in Python that
-        # checks if a variable holds a value that is an
+        # checks if a variable is an
         # instance of the specified class
         if isinstance(item, Folder):
             # state.SetX() returns a *new* state that